andyksaw/andyksaw.github.io/content/posts/migrate-to-fastlane/part-1-api-key.md

 ## CI/CD

-In CI/CD, we won’t have the `p8` file since it’s not pushed to the repository, and assuming you're using GitHub Actions, we cannot upload the key file.
+On a GitHub Runner, we won’t have the `.p8` file since it’s not pushed to the repository, and assuming you're using GitHub Actions, we cannot upload the key file.

 The solution is to store the contents of the key as a GitHub secret, and then inject it.